-The Department of Taxation agrees that its 5% regulation, Nevada Administrative Code 453D.255(1), was and remains valid.
-However, NOR's application for mandamus is not the correct vehicle for obtaining relief from Judge Gonzales' order.
+3 The Department of Taxation agrees that its 5% regulation, Nevada Administrative 4 Code 453D.255(1), was and remains valid.
+However, NOR's application for mandamus is not the correct vehicle for obtaining relief from Judge Gonzales' order. $\mathbf{5}$

-This Court should deny NOR's application for writ of mandamus.
-First, NOR has an adequate remedy at law through its pending appeal of Judge Gonzales' order.
-Second, NOR's irreparable harm argument is not persuasive since NOR can seek expedited review of its appeal with the Nevada Supreme Court.
-Third, this Court should not use mandamus to substitute its legal judgment regarding the propriety of filing a legal motion for the Office of the Attorney General's.
+6 This Court should deny NOR's application for writ of mandamus.
+First, NOR has 7 an adequate remedy at law through its pending appeal of Judge Gonzales' order.
+Second, 8 NOR's irreparable harm argument is not persuasive since NOR can seek expedited review 9 of its appeal with the Nevada Supreme Court.
+Third, this Court should not use mandamus 10 to substitute its legal judgment regarding the propriety of filing a legal motion for the Office 11 of the Attorney General's.
 Fourth, NOR's estoppel argument fails under Foley v.
-Kennedy, 110 Nev.
-1295, 1302, 885 P.2d 583, 587 (1994) in which the court held that the government cannot be estopped on issues of law.
+Kennedy, 12110 Nev.
+1295, 1302, 885 P.2d 583, 587 (1994) in which the court held that the government 13cannot be estopped on issues of law.

-II.
 BACKGROUND

-The initiative gave the Department of Taxation little guidance concerning background checks.
-The initiative provides: "The Department shall conduct a background check of each prospective owner, officer, and board member of a marijuana establishment license applicant."
+15The initiative gave the Department of Taxation little guidance concerning 16background checks.
+The initiative provides: "The Department shall conduct a background 17check of each prospective owner, officer, and board member of a marijuana establishment 18 license applicant."
 NRS 453D.200(6).
 NOR indicates correctly that the terms "background check," "prospective," and "owner" are undefined.
+19 otherwise required in subsection 1.
+Except as 2, the requirements of this chapter concerning owners of marijuana establishments only apply to a person with an aggregate ownership interest of 5 percent or more in a marijuana establishment.

-The Department of Taxation created a regulation explaining the level of ownership interest that would have to be reached for the ownership regulations to apply to an individual.
+20The Department of Taxation created a regulation explaining the level of ownership 21interest that would have to be reached for the ownership regulations to apply to an 22individual.
 Nevada Administrative Code 453D.255(1) provides: